petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

     ![The configuration window has different Asset Selection options under the Setup tab.](selecting-assets-in-the-asset-publisher-widget/images/02.png)

-1. Optionally, click *Create a collection from this configuration* to save the configuration as a new [Collection](../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md).
-This option is available for the [Dynamic](#dynamic) and [Manual](#manual) Asset selection options.
+1. Optionally, when [Dynamic](#dynamic) and [Manual](#manual) Asset selection options are selected, a new collection can be created by clicking *Create a collection from this configuration*.
+This will save the configuration as a new [Collection](../../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md).

 1. Once you've selected your Assets and configured the widget, click *Save*.